kdoore/1335GitBook/beginshape_-_vertex_shapes.md

 ``vertexPattern( length );``

    You can see from the image below that if we design our pattern based on points on a square, this becomes straightforward.
-For each recursive call, we want to make the length smaller, but keep the center point somewhat fixed.
+For each recursive call, we want to make the length smaller, but keep the center-point location fixed.
 Each time we draw the shape, if we use a different value for the length parameter, the shape will be scaled according to that length dimension parameter.

 Defining the shape based on a variable length means that if length 100, it should create a pattern that is 10 times larger than if we'd set length = 10.